-Abstract: I describe an entropy functional and an attractor mechanism that apply to all known supersymmetric black hole in AdS4 x S7 and AdS5 x S5 with arbitrary rotation and arbitrary electric and magnetic charge.
+Abstract: I describe an entropy functional and an attractor mechanism that apply to all known supersymmetric black holes in AdS4 x S7 and AdS5 x S5 with arbitrary rotation and arbitrary electric and magnetic charge.
 The construction is inspired by recent results about the microscopic counting of degrees of freedom for AdS black holes.

 Gregory Korchemsky (IPT Saclay)

 Title: Exact correlation functions of heavy half-BPS operators in planar N=4 SYM

 Abstract: I will report on a recent progress in computing four-point correlation functions of infinitely heavy half-BPS operators in planar N = 4 SYM.
 Taking advantage of integrability of the theory, it has recently been realized that these correlation functions can be constructed in terms of fundamental building blocks – the octagon form factors.
 We demonstrate that these functions satisfy a system of nonlinear integro-differential equations which are powerful enough to fully determine their dependence on the ’t Hooft coupling and two cross ratios.
 At weak coupling, solution to these equations yields a known series representation of the octagon in terms of ladder integrals.
 At strong coupling, we develop a systematic expansion of the octagon in the inverse powers of the coupling constant and calculate accompanying expansion coefficients analytically.